-- These instructions are intended specifically for stopping and disabling firewalld on Fedora 22.
+- These instructions are intended specifically for enabling and starting firewalld on Fedora 22.

 - I’ll be working from a Liquid Web Self Managed Fedora 22 server, and I’ll be logged in as root.